-3. Statement of transfer of property subject to farmland preservation agreement (copy, not original).
+- 3. A copy of the statement of transfer of property subject to farmland preservation agreement.
 Also enclose a copy of the original agreement if the parcel numbers are not shown on the transfer agreement.
-Include Exhibit "A," if made part of the original agreement to provide the legal description of the property.

-If a different numbering system is used to identify parcels on the agreement and the property tax bills, enclose an explanation to reconcile the difference.

-- 4. Closing statement signed by both the buyer and the seller, and the deed or land contract relating to the purchase or sale, if any of the farmland on which the claim is based was purchased or sold during the claim year (copies, not originals); - 5.
-Document to verify your percentage of ownership in the property; - 6.
-Statement signed by your county treasurer, indicating the date your 2014 property taxes were paid in full, if any of your 2015 property tax bills show unpaid prior year taxes.
+Include Exhibit "A," if made part of the original agreement to provide the legal description of the property. - If a different numbering system is used to identify parcels on the agreement and the property tax bills, enclose an explanation to reconcile the difference. - 4.
+A copy of the closing statement signed by both the buyer and the seller, and the deed or land contract relating to the purchase or sale, if any of the farmland on which the claim is based was purchased or sold during the claim year. - 5.
+A copy of documentation to verify your percentage of ownership in the property. - 6.
+A copy of a statement signed by your county treasurer, indicating the date your 2017 property taxes were paid in full, if any of your 2018 property tax bills show unpaid prior year taxes.